jina-ai/jina/docs/concepts/flow/basics.md

 )  # Create a Flow with two Executors
 ```

-The `logging.file.yml` is another YAML file with a custom `FileHandler` configuration.
+`logging.file.yml` is another YAML file with a custom `FileHandler` configuration.

 ````{hint}
 Refer to {ref}`Gateway logging configuration <gateway-logging-configuration>` section for configuring the `Gateway` logging.